imvamsi/imvamsi/Readme.md

 ### Hey!!! 👋 I'm Vamsi

-## I'm Full-stack Javascript Engineer with a special focus in React, Typescript, GraphQL!
+## I'm Full-stack Javascript Engineer with a special focus in React, Typescript and GraphQL!

 - 🥅 2020 Goals: Master Typescript, Learn Django, Build a blog site and write a blog post every week